cloudmark/language-detect/README.md

 # How does this all work?

 Human language has some words which occur more than others.
 For example you can imagine that in a document the word the will occur more frequently than the word aardvark.
 More over there is always a small set of words which dominates most of the language in terms of frequency of use.
 This is true both for words in a particular language and also for words in a particular category.
 Thus words which appear in a sporty document will be different from the words that appear in a political document and words which are in the English language will obviously be different from words which are in the French language.
 Well it turns out that these small fragments of words (N-grams) also obey (approximately) the same property.
-Thus given a document in a particular language we will always find a set of N-grams which dominate2 and these set of N-grams will be different for each language.
+Thus given a document in a particular language we will always find a set of N-grams which dominate and these set of N-grams will be different for each language.
 Since we are using small fragments of text we are not very susceptible to noise making our detection more resilient.

 # Pre-processing

 Generation of the language profiles is easy.
 Given an input document the following steps need to be performed.

 * Split the input document into separate tokens consisting only of letters and apostrophes.
 Digits and punctuation should be discarded.

-Remove any extra spacing and make sure that there is always a letter before a punctuation mark.
+* Remove any extra spacing and make sure that there is always a letter before a punctuation mark.
 Thus a. is good while a . is bad

 * Spit the document into three parts; train, validation and test in the ratio 0.7, 0.2, and 0.1 respectively.
 Put the partitioned document into three separate folders; train, validate and test.